-A paper copy of all the maps should be retained as evidence of the activity.
+For all survey methods a paper copy of all the maps should be retained as evidence of the activity.

-We encourage submission of data to the BTO on-line recording system, Birdtrack , as a 'Species list' for your site.
+We encourage submission of data to the BTO on-line recording system, Birdtrack, as a 'Species list' for your site.

-Further details
+Further details:

-Brown, A.F. & Shepherd, K.B.
+- Brown, A.F. & Shepherd, K.B.
 (1993) A method for censusing upland breeding waders.
-Bird Study, 40: 189-195

-Scottish Natural Heritage: Recommended bird survey methods to inform impact assessment of onshore wind farms
+Bird Study, 40: 189-195 - Scottish Natural Heritage: Recommended bird survey methods to inform impact assessment of onshore wind farms